Seniors and Depression

 The unrealistic expectations of the season, time and financial pressures, missing loved ones and reflecting on past events as the year comes to an end all contribute to the blues.

 You may have depression if you have a persistent sad or "empty" mood, or if you find it difficult to concentrate or make decisions.

-Up to 20 percent of people with heart disease have serious depression—and unfortunately, many of them don’t know it.
+People with heart disease are at increased risk for serious depression — and, unfortunately, many of them don’t know it.